What are your rates for 1-to-1 coaching?

 - You don’t like the sound of your voice.

-- Sometimes feel strong and resonant and at other times quiet.
+- You sometimes feel strong and resonant and at other times quiet.
 Have you noticed any patterns around time, place, the content or difficulty level of the conversation, the person or persons to whom you are communicating?

 - Your posture is a little slouchy, or you sit a lot.